Linkedin Tips & Strategies

 2. Understand Your Audience

 Who, specifically, are you trying to reach?
 A message for potential investors sounds very different from a message celebrating your team internally.
-Tailor your language, your tone, and the "why they should care" part of your message directly to that group.
-If you're announcing a new technical feature, for example, your audience of engineers will appreciate details, while your non-technical network needs to understand the benefit in simple terms.
+Tailor your language, tone, and the "why they should care" part of your message directly to that group.
+If you're announcing a new technical feature, your audience of engineers will appreciate details, while your non-technical network needs to understand the benefit in simple terms.

 3. Choose the Right Format